mP1/walkingkooka-spreadsheet-server/README.md

-Routing the Request based on URLs, and other attributes will perform the same identical logic and result in the same handler being matched.
+Routing the `HttpRequest` based on URLs, and other attributes will perform the same identical logic and result in the same handler being matched, assuming the same routing mappings.
 Eventually the handler will produce a `HttpResponse` with some JSON body.

 ```
-HttpRequest -> router -> handler -> service -> HttpResponse
+HttpRequest -> router -> handler -> HttpResponse
 ```

-The return path is different of the `HttpResponse` is different, the standard browser Fetch promise will resolve while the Web Worker will post a message back the main UI thread.
-In both cases the `HttpResponse` status can be tested, headers read, ahd the body parsed back into JSON.
+The return path is different of the `HttpResponse` is however different.
+The standard browser Fetch promise will resolve while the Web Worker will post a message back the main UI thread.
+In both cases the `HttpResponse` status can be tested, headers consumed, ahd the body parsed back into JSON.

 Web worker
 ```
-HttpResponse -> Json -> webworker.postMessage() -> window.onMessage -> JSON.parse(HttpResponse) -> React handles type
+HttpResponse -> webworker.postMessage(JSON.stringify(HttpResponse) -> window.onMessage -> JSON.parse(HttpResponse) -> dispatch
 ```

+The Web worker http server emulation layer will live in [walkingkooka-spreadsheet-webworker](https://github.com/mP1/walkingkooka-spreadsheet-webworker).